 - Promote your email newsletter on your website.

 - Encourage people to share.

 You can invite your followers on your social media page to join.
 Make a post explaining your email campaign to your followers and encourage them to sign up.
 You can also check their profile pages for email addresses to send them invites directly.
-If they follow you on social media, then they want to know more about your business and stay informed.
+If they follow you on social media, they want to know more about your business and stay informed.

-Make sure to encourage your subscribers and customers to share the email newsletter with friends.
+Encourage your subscribers and customers to share the email newsletter with friends.
 They likely know people with similar interests who want to hear about your company.
 As you try different strategies for email acquisition campaigns, you can find more email addresses that can turn into customers.

 Email Acquisition Strategy

 Once you have an email list, you want to turn those potential customers into returning customers.
 It would be best if you had an effective strategy with email acquisition’s best practices to draw them in.
 Spend time with your team discussing different information and incentives you can add to your emails to convince customers to open them.

 Consider using email segmentation as a way to maximize the success of your email campaigns.
 You send specific emails to certain people based on their demographics.
 If an email directly applies to a customer, it increases the odds of the customer opening it.
 However, people won’t extend your emails if you don’t have something people want.